 5. Organize Your Product Categories

 It is also crucial to review how you categorize your items in your store.
-Your customers may be struggling to find the items they are looking for due to the confusing product categories.
-This is essential especially for online retailers, because customers would find it difficult to find the right products without ease of navigation.
+Your customers may be struggling to find the items they are looking for due to confusing product categories.
+This is essential especially for online retailers because customers would find it difficult to find the right products without the ease of navigation.
 Therefore, make shopping easier for customers by providing complete and organized product categories.
 For example, if you sell women’s clothing, you should divide it into several categories such as party gowns, office attire, summer dresses, casual outfits, and many more.
 Then, allow your customers to filter product searches by color, size, sleeve type, length, motif, and so on.